A Single Index Approach to Integrated Species Distribution Modeling for Fisheries Abundance Data: Integrated species distribution models

-from which we see that: 1) the covariate effects are assumed to be shared across the surveys; 2) there are correlations between spatial random effects across data sources.
-The correlations are induced by first selecting a survey to be the so-called ``reference survey'' and assigning it the spatial random effect $u_1(\cdot)$.
-The quantities $\tilde u_j(\cdot), j = 2, \dots, m$, which are all independent of each other and of $u_1(\cdot)$, then explain differences in the residual spatial correlations of the remaining surveys relative to the reference survey.
-Note a consequence of this approach is that the total spatial random effect for the non-reference surveys will always have a larger variance than the spatial random effect for the reference survey.
+from which we see that: 1) the covariate effects are assumed to be shared across the surveys i.e., $\betavec_1 = \dots = \betavec_m = \betavec$, where $\betavec$ is now the shared effects across all surveys; 2) there are correlations between spatial random effects across data sources.
+In particular, these correlations are induced by first selecting a survey to be the so-called ``reference survey'' and assigning it the spatial random effect $u_1(\cdot)$.
+The quantities $\tilde u_j(\cdot), j = 2, \dots, m$, which are all independent of each other and of $u_1(\cdot)$, then explain differences in the residual spatial correlations of the remaining surveys relative to the reference survey, analogous to how dummy variables work when setting up factors as covariates in a regression model.
+Note a consequence of this additive field ISDM is that the total spatial random effect for the non-reference surveys will always have a larger variance than the spatial random effect for the reference survey.
 This means there needs to be a strong belief that the latter inherently has the smallest variance among all $m$ surveys.

-From an interpretation standpoint, the additive field ISDM attributes differences in catch efficiency between data sources solely to differences in spatial random effects.
-However, as motivated in Section \ref{sec:intro}, for cases such as the scallop abundance data, heterogeneous catch efficiency between surveys arises because of distinct gear and/or sampling protocols used, and any observed differences in spatial random effects may then be viewed as a consequence of this rather than the cause.
-That is, the additive field ISDM is more of a (potentially too) flexible omnibus approach to integrating multi-source data, rather than explicitly incorporating the ecological and sampling processes responsible for the differences between multiple sources.